Human rights foundation for social work with refugees

 At an international conference in Berlin on the issue of refugees, 250 participants, including several colleagues from Movisie, signed a declaration to the UN calling on respect for the human rights of refugees.
 The declaration and presentations by several prominent international experts focused on human rights and why they should be elementary to social work.

-‘People fleeing […] deserve a warm welcome, as new neighbors, in the cities and districts where they arrive’.
+‘People fleeing […] deserve a warm welcome, as new neighbours, in the cities and districts where they arrive’.
 This is what the adopted UN declaration ‘Settlement Houses of Hope’ says.
-The emphasis is on the role community centres and neighbourhood centres have in welcoming newcomers: ‘When neighborhood settlement houses are strong cornerstones of communities, then they will act in moments in and out of crisis to build foundations in the lives of new neighbors who arrive at the doorsteps of our communities.’
+The emphasis is on the role community centres and neighbourhood centres have in welcoming newcomers: ‘When neighbourhood settlement houses are strong cornerstones of communities, then they will act in moments in and out of crisis to build foundations in the lives of new neighbours who arrive at the doorsteps of our communities.’
 The role of community builders for creating mutual understanding, and a sense of solidarity and hope is called crucial.

 Movisie member of the international IFS network